 - Vitamin A deficiency: Lack of adequate retinol (Vitamin A) in your diet can interfere with your retina's ability to process images accurately, potentially leading to issues with night vision.

 - Post-LASIK complications: Some individuals might experience issues like glaring halos around objects or increased sensitivity to lights after undergoing LASIK surgery, both of which can impede night vision.

 - Retinitis Pigmentosa: This is a genetic disorder that damages the retina and can cause vision loss.
 An early symptom of this is difficulty seeing at night.

-- Night Blindness: This is a combination of vision problems that occur at night, such as difficulty adjusting to dim and bright lights.
+- Night Blindness: This term is used to describe a variety of vision problems that become noticeable in low light or at night, such as difficulty adjusting to changes in light intensity.

 - Cataracts: This condition causes cloudiness of the lens, resulting in blurry vision.
 Cataracts also cause light from traffic or headlights to dominate your field of vision and appear as a halo or glare.
 Luckily, night driving after cataract surgery can improve since the cloudy lens is replaced with a clear, artificial lens.

 Beyond using anti-reflective coated glasses, there are several other steps you can take to improve your visibility while driving at night.
 Here are some practical tips to aid your night driving experience:

 - Regularly clean your glasses: Always make sure your glasses are clean before driving.
 Smudges, dirt, and fingerprints can create additional glare and distort your vision.

 - Maintain your windshield: Ensure your windshield is clean, both inside and out.
 A dirty windshield can cause light scattering and make it difficult to see clearly at night.